-- Switch to the French language branch and create a French version for the page and the forms block.
+- Switch to the French language branch and create a French version for the page and form block.

 - Repeat the previous actions for the German version.
-You now have six content items in the project, two for each language.
-You can see all six items in the Project Items navigation pane.
+The project has six content items, two for each language.
+You can see all six items in the Project Items navigation panel.

-A language code appears for items in other languages.
-In the image above, the English site is selected under Sites; therefore, items in English are not marked with a language code.
+A language code displays for items in other languages.
+In the image above, the English site is selected under Sites; items in English are not marked with a language code.

 - Set all content items to Ready to Publish when done, and publish the project or schedule it for later publishing from Options in the project overview.